particle-iot/docs/src/content/reference/firmware.md

 ### micros()

-Returns the number of microseconds since the device began running the current program.
+Returns the number of microseconds since the device booted.

-Firmware v0.4.3 and earlier:
-- This number will overflow (go back to zero), after exactly 59,652,323 microseconds (0 ..
-59,652,322) on the Core and after exactly 35,791,394 microseconds (0 ..
-35,791,394) on the Photon and Electron.

 `unsigned long time = micros();`